Launch MyMachine in your region or country

 You’ll need several types of education partners:

-You’ll need a MyMachine coordinator to set up all the contacts and to basically run the methodology with all involved partners.
+You’ll need a MyMachine Coordinator to set up all the contacts, run the program with all involved partners, and enable different stakeholders to connect (e.g. sponsors, educators, the media, …).

 You’ll need the necessary funding to cover